Bimtino/ActivityMonitor/ActivityMonitor/README.md

 ## Usage
 Start activity.
-Hopefully you see the ActivityMonitor datafield and can read the values.
+Hopefully you see the ActivityMonitor data field and can read the values.

 ===============================================

-## Changelog 1.0.0
+## Changelog 1.0.2
+Inital release of the activity monitor with following values:
 * Time of day (12/24 hours mode)
-* Current Speed (average over 10 seconds)
+* Current Speed (average over the last 10 values)
 * Average Speed
 * Heart Rate
 * Distance